Barnsley: History

-Barnsley became a municipal borough in 1869, and a county borough in 1913.
-The town's boundaries were extended to absorb Ardsley and Monk Bretton in 1921 and Carlton in 1938.
+Barnsley became a municipal borough in 1869 and a county borough in 1913.
+The town's boundaries were extended to absorb Ardsley and Monk Bretton in 1921, and Carlton in 1938.

-Barnsley was the site of a human crush that resulted in the deaths of 16 children in 1908, at a public hall now known as The Civic, when children were rushing to watch a film in the building.
+The town was the site of a human crush that resulted in the deaths of 16 children in 1908 at a public hall, now known as The Civic, when children were rushing to watch a film in the building.

 Barnsley has a long tradition of glass-making, however Barnsley is most famous for its coal mines.
 In 1960, there were 70 collieries within a 15 mi radius of Barnsley town centre, but the last of these closed in 1994.
 The National Union of Mineworkers still has its HQ in Barnsley.

 George Orwell mentioned the town in The Road to Wigan Pier.
-He arrived in the town on 11 March 1936 and spent a number of days in the town living in the houses of the working class miners while researching for the book.
+He arrived in the town on 11 March 1936 and spent a number of days living in the houses of the working class miners, while researching for the book.
 He wrote very critically of the council's expenditure on the construction of Barnsley Town Hall and claimed that the money should have been spent on improving the housing and living conditions of the local miners.